Docs

 • Your account email, hashed password, and email verification status.

-• Billing state: Stripe customer and subscription IDs, quantity (persona count), period dates.
+• Billing state: Stripe customer and subscription IDs, quantity (player count), period dates.
 No card numbers; that's all Stripe.

-• License rows that link each persona to your account (one row per active persona, plus a device-binding fingerprint so the desktop app knows it's activated).
+• License rows that link each player to your account (one row per active player, plus a device-binding fingerprint so the desktop app knows it's activated).

 On your machine (local SQLite and per-site Chrome profiles)